nbarendes/FCND-Estimation-CPP/README.md

 Results:

-***Success criteria:*** *Your standard deviations should accurately capture the value of approximately 68% of the respective measurements.*
+***Success criteria:*** *our standard deviations should accurately capture the value of approximately 68% of the respective measurements.*

-NOTE: Your answer should match the settings in `SimulatedSensors.txt`, where you can also grab the simulated noise parameters for all the other sensors.
+NOTE: Our answer should match the settings in `SimulatedSensors.txt`, where we can also grab the simulated noise parameters for all the other sensors.